divahe/events-frontend/README.md

 ### Setup for deployment

 - Backend: Tomcat on port 8080
 - Frontend: Nginx on port 80, should be mapped to host port 5173 to avoid CORS issues.
-Anther option is to reconfigure Spring Security settings.
+Another option is to reconfigure Spring Security settings.
 - Ensure Docker Desktop is running to build images.

 To build an image for either the frontend or backend, use the following command in the folder where Dockerfile is located: